spacepxl/demystifying-sd-finetuning/README.md

 ![image](https://github.com/user-attachments/assets/906d9919-2406-4f99-b542-2e17aca74d0e)

 In order from highest to lowest LR, this is [5e-6, 1e-6, 5e-7, 3e-7, 2e-7, 1e-7].
 We can see that learning rate does, as expected, have a mostly linear effect on the speed of convergence.
 More interesting though, it looks like all the runs reached a similar minimum validation loss, although the higher LR curves are more noisy.
-If you push the LR too high, it could eventually cause training instability, but below that threshold, there seems to be little benefit to going lower, unless you specifically need more steps to get through a large dataset.
+If you push the LR too high, it could eventually cause training instability, but below that threshold, this dataset didn't benefit from lowering the learning rate.
+With a larger dataset, you'll need a lower learning rate and more steps to get through all the images, but for a small dataset, maybe it doesn't matter?
 This went against my intuition, as I had previously belived that a lower learning rate for more steps would give a better result, but the numbers don't lie.

 ## Scaling LR vs Batch Size